ahmadali47/resumego/README.md

 Please make sure your code follows the existing style guidelines and that your changes are tested.

+---

-📝 License
+## 📝 License

-This project is licensed under the MIT License (or whatever license you choose).
+This project is licensed under the MIT License.
 See LICENSE file for details.

+---

-🙋‍♂️ Author & Contact
+## 🙋‍♂️ Author & Contact

-Your Name — your email / website / social
+Ahmad Ali — ahmad.aa47ali@gmail.com / https://ahmadali47.netlify.app

 Feel free to reach out for feedback, collaboration, or questions.